coastalgit/flight-plan/FLIGHT-PLAN-INIT.md

 ### STEP 3: DISCUSS & REFINE

-**DO NOT generate yet.
-DO NOT prompt "Proceed? (y/n)"**

-Instead, have a natural conversation:
+After showing preview, end with separator and **wait silently**.

+**Do not add any prompt:**
+❌ "Ready to proceed?"
+❌ "Shall I generate this?"
+❌ "Does this look correct?"
+❌ "Would you like me to create this structure?"
+✅ Just stop after the separator line

+End preview like this:
 ```
-This is what I understand from your PRD.

-Let me know if:
-- Tech stack looks correct for each project
-- Project names and structure make sense
-- Dependencies are captured correctly
-- Anything needs clarification

-When you're ready to create this structure, just say:
-"generate our flight plan" or "create the structure" or "build it"
+━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```

-**Natural discussion - NOT a menu.**

-The user might:
+**Then STOP.
+Say nothing more.**

+The preview shows everything.
+User can:
 - Ask questions about the structure
 - Verify tech stack extraction
 - Clarify dependencies
 - Question technology decisions
-- Want to resolve open questions before generating
+- Want to resolve open questions
 - Request changes to the preview
+- Say "flight-plan init apply" to proceed

 **Answer their questions using context from README, PRD, and GENERATOR.**

-**Wait for explicit confirmation phrases like:**
-- "generate our flight plan"
-- "create the structure"
-- "build it"
-- "make it happen"
-- "let's do it"

 ---

-### STEP 4: WAIT FOR GENERATION TRIGGER
+### STEP 4: WAIT FOR APPLY COMMAND

-Only when user says one of these phrases:
+Only when user says **"flight-plan init apply"**:

-- "generate our flight plan"
-- "create the structure"
-- "build it"
-- "make it happen"

-Then and ONLY then:
 1. Read **GENERATOR.md** in full
 2. Follow all instructions in GENERATOR.md
 3. Create the structure
 4. Report what was created

+**Do NOT execute on:**
+- "generate our flight plan" (old pattern)
+- "create the structure" (old pattern)
+- "build it" (old pattern)
+- Any other phrases

+**ONLY on:** `flight-plan init apply`

 ---